 Activity interests of children and appropriate materials for different age levels; selection of materials and methods of presentation.
 Consists of a combination of lectures and practice.
-Satisfies one quarter of the general-education activity requirement.
+Applies as one course for the Fitness general education requirement.

-ESTH 483 2 S

-Theory and Technique of Weight Training and Developmental Physical Education
+ESTH 483 2 S Theory and Technique of Weight Training and Developmental Physical Education